 In addition to his scholarly work, Professor MacEwan writes regularly for Dollars & Sense magazine.

 During 2001-2002, Professor MacEwan was the university's interim provost and vice chancellor for academic affairs; he served three separate terms as chairperson of the Department of Economics; and in the 1990s and 2000s, he held positions as vice president, grievance officer and president of the Faculty Staff Union at UMass Boston.

-After his retirement from teaching, Professor MacEwan has continued his work as a Senior Research Fellow at UMass Boston's Center for Social Policy.
+After his retirement from teaching, Professor MacEwan has continued his work at UMass Boston as a Senior Research Fellow and then Interim Director at the Center for Social Policy and as Interim Director of the Labor Resource Center and Labor Studies Program.
 He has also held positions at UMass Amherst's Political Economy Research Institute and the Massachusetts Teachers Association.